bwfiq/elearning_app/README.md

 # cm3035-elearning-app

-This will be an app built with Django that serves an elearning application.
+This will be a web app that serves an elearning application.
+The backend will be a CRUD API built with Django and serve data to a React frontend.

 ## Features